Ways to Give

-- Planned gifts (bequests, annuities, trusts, etc.)
+- Planned Gifts (bequests, annuities, trusts, donor-advised funds, etc.)

 The Alcorn State University Foundation, Incorporated, in administering gifts, acts in a fiduciary capacity.
 All gifts are administered in strict compliance with the instructions of the donor.
 When a gift is not accompanied by instructions, it is administered as an unrestricted gift; that is, it is used to fulfill the greatest needs of Alcorn State University as determined by the board of directors and the officers of the Foundation, and the president of the University.
 In regard to the establishment of special funds, such as scholarship funds, the Foundation recommends that details for the administration be worked out by the donor and a representative of the Foundation, and written instructions for the administration of the funds be drafted and signed by the donor and the Foundation.

-A donor's cash gift should be made by check or money order drawn payable to the Alcorn State University Foundation, Incorporated and mailed to the Alcorn State University Foundation, Incorporated, 1000 ASU Drive #810, Alcorn State, Mississippi 39096-7500.
+A donor's cash gift should be made by check or money order drawn payable to the Alcorn State University Foundation, Incorporated and mailed to the Alcorn State University Foundation, Incorporated, 1000 ASU Drive #810, Lorman, Mississippi 39096-7500.
 You may give the Foundation up to 50 percent of your adjusted gross income and claim it as a deduction.
 Should your gift exceed half of your income, you may claim deductions, over a five-year period.